-Aged 49, is the Deputy Chief Executive responsible for the business support services strategic business unit of the Group and the General Manager of the Human Resources Department of BOCHK.
-Mr. Ding has eight years' experience in the banking industry.
-Mr. Ding was the General Manager of the Personnel Division of BOC Hong Kong-Macau Regional Office between April 2001 and September 2001.
-From March 1996 to April 2001, Mr. Ding acted as the Deputy General Manager and the General Manager of the Human Resources Department of BOC.
-Mr. Ding was a Director of BOCI from August 2000 to August 2001.
-Mr. Ding graduated from the Central University of Finance and Economics in Beijing with a bachelor's degree and later obtained a master's degree in business administration from the China Europe International Business School.
+Aged 49.
+Deputy Chief Executive responsible for the business support services strategic business unit of the Group.
+General Manager of the Human Resources Department of BOCHK.
+General Manager of the Personnel Division of BOC Hong Kong-Macau Regional Office from April to September 2001.
+Deputy General Manager and General Manager respectively of the Human Resources Department of BOC from 1996 to 2001.
+Director of BOCI from 2000 to 2001.